it985/my-stars/README.md

 *   [openreplay/openreplay](https://github.com/openreplay/openreplay) - :tv: OpenReplay is developer-friendly, self-hosted session replay.

-*   [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio) - Azure Data Studio is a data management tool that enables working with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.
+*   [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio) - Azure Data Studio is a data management and development tool with connectivity to popular cloud and on-premises databases.
+Azure Data Studio supports Windows, macOS, and Linux, with immediate capability to connect to Azure SQL and SQL Server.
+Browse the extension library for more database support options including MySQL, PostreSQL, and MongoDB.

 *   [benawad/dogehouse](https://github.com/benawad/dogehouse) - Taking voice conversations to the moon 🚀